karlhulme/github-action-create-issue-comment/README.md

 ## Ouputs

 * **didComment** - A value of ''yes'' or ''no'' that indicates if the comment was written.
+* **commentFailureReason** - If didComment equals ''no'' the this value will state what went wrong.

 ## Example